theupdateframework/taps/tap4.md

 Every repository delegation in the trust pinning file shall be interpreted as follows.
-If a desired target matches the "paths" attribute, then download and verify metadata from every repository specified in the "repositories" attribute.
+Proceeding down the list of delegations in order, if a desired target matches the "paths" attribute, then download and verify metadata from every repository specified in the "repositories" attribute.
 Ensure that the targets metadata, specifically length and hashes about the target, matches across repositories.